Baker shaved because 'didn't deserve' handlebar

-BEREA, Ohio -- Baker Mayfield curiously shaved twice Sunday, before and after a 24-19 loss in Denver.
-The Cleveland Browns quarterback showed up to Empower Field with a beard.
-Sported a Fu Manchu or handlebar mustache in the game.
-And then afterward, showed up to his press conference with a simple mustache.
+BEREA, Ohio -- Baker Mayfield shaved twice Sunday, before and after a 24-19 loss in Denver.
+The Cleveland Browns quarterback arrived at Empower Field with a beard, sported a handlebar mustache during the game and showed up to his postgame news conference with a simple mustache.

 .@adamschefter weighs in on "Shavegate" 👨🏻 pic.twitter.com/ew8KxRPZrr— NFL on ESPN (@ESPNNFL) November 5, 2019